Factbox: Latest on the worldwide spread of the coronavirus

 https://agency.reuters.com/en/copyright.html

-Reuters Japan Health Asia India Russia Europe Africa Egypt European Union Norway Czech Republic Thailand Middle East Singapore Tunisia South Africa United Arab Emirates Sweden
+Reuters Japan Health United States Asia India Russia Europe Africa Egypt European Union Germany Norway Czech Republic Thailand Middle East Singapore Tunisia US United Kingdom UK South Africa United Arab Emirates Sweden